NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/exercise_alien_investigators.md

     IndexError: list index out of range
     ```

-    Prevent this error message from being displayed.
+    **Your task is to prevent this error message from being displayed.** Instead of an error in the event that the user doesn't select any team members, the program should end without printing anything.

+    That's easy enough to say, but how do you go about doing it?
+The first step to fixing the bug is understanding it.
+If you look closely at the error message, you'll see that it's telling you the problem is on `line 38` in the code, `leader = team[0]`.
+What is wrong with this code?
+What does the `team` list contain if the user didn't select any team members?

+    Once you understand the cause of the bug, the next step is to think about how the program should behave.
+This is easy since the instructions say the program should just end without displaying anything.

+    Finally, it's time to change the code.
+In this case there's a condition in which the code should print information about the team and another condition in which the program should print nothing.
+What coding construct do we use when we need to conditionally execute code?

 ## New Features

-1. If the user does not select anyone to be on the team, display a message indicating they should re-run the program to create a team.
 1. Update the code to prevent the display of the `Team so far:` message if the `team` list is empty.

 1. Right now the code assumes the first person who is chosen is the team leader, but this isn't very flexible.

     Update the code so that if, _and only if,_ a person is chosen to be on the team, the user is asked if that person should be the leader.
 If the user enters a `y`, insert the person into the first element of the list, otherwise append them to the end of the list.

+1. If the user does not select anyone to be on the team, display a message indicating they should re-run the program to create a team.